umapraseeda/fw-nrfconnect-nrf/applications/asset_tracker_v2/doc/asset_tracker_v2_description.rst

 | `LwM2M`_ v1.1 compliant service (E.g `Coiote Device Management`_, `Leshan LwM2M server <Leshan homepage_>`_)  |
 +---------------------------------------------------------------------------------------------------------------+

-To run the application on a development kit and connect to a cloud service you must complete the following steps:
+To run the application on a development kit and connect to a cloud service, you must complete the following steps:

 1. :ref:`Setting up the cloud service <cloud_setup>`
 #. :ref:`Configuring the application <atv2_application_configuration>`